Ishan-malinda/html-base/README.md

-# This is the Read me file for HTML Base git repositories
+# This is the README file for HTML Base git repositories